gracdi1/gracdi1/README.md

 ---

 ## 🎯 Current Goals
--  Learning AI and ML fundamentals in the AI4Good Lab at MILA (the Quebec AI institute!)
+-  Working on my personal website and completing my internship in full-stack development at CGI!

 ---